BrianaLane/LRS2_reduction/LRS2_reduction_README.md

 - It is recommended you run your reductions on TACC because CURE and python builds already exit.
 	- You will also not have to download and store data onto your computer.
 	- However instructions are also provided for setting up reduction on your own computer if you wish to do so.
-	- NOTE: whether you run reduction on TACC or you own computer you will need a TACC account to access your data.
+	- NOTE: whether you run reduction on TACC or your own computer you will need a TACC account to access your data.

 =================================================
 # Understanding your data and the data stucture